emilyjspencer/dancewear-app/README.md

 If there is a JWT token - validation starts

-The JWT authentication filter calls using the user service, which calls the user repository, which interfaces with the database to extract the required user information.
+The JWT authentication filter gets the user from the db or tries to retrieve the user db from the database using  user service, which calls the user repository, which interfaces with the database to extract the required user information.

-Use something like the user email or username as a claim or token subject -
+Filter extracts  information such as user email or username (set as the claim or subject token) and uses that to fetch the user from the datbase.

+Once user is fetched - validation starts. if no usesr found - return 403 response.

+# JWT Validation mechanism

+checks whehter a token has expired for not for that user if the token is still valid - update the Security Context Nolder 0 which is used to store the detials of who is authenticated. and set the user to be this user.

+Then inform the rest of the filter chain that the user is authenticated and update the Authentication Manager

+Once the SecurityconextHolder has been updated, it will dispatch the request to the DispatcherServlet and send to the controller.

+Return the JWT token and HTTP request with a successful status of 200.